 9. Send a Prompt Response When You Receive Negative Reviews

 When given a particularly negative response to your survey, respond to that customer as soon as possible.
-Don’t just wait for all responses to come in, sift through all the responses to find the negative ones and then send one generic apology to all of them.
+Don’t just wait for all responses to come in, sift through all the responses to find the negative ones and then send an individual, separate message for each negative review.
 A personal touch in your apology emails will do wonders if you give it a shot.

 10. Add a Thank You Note at the End

-A thank you note for those who complete your survey is a simple gesture that is sure to be appreciated.
-Ideally, prefer to use handwritten personalized notes rather than automated texts through a service.
+A thank you note for those who complete your survey is a simple gesture that can help build trust.
+Ideally, prefer personalized notes rather than automated texts through a service.
 Most customer satisfaction survey examples will come with texts at the end you can refer to.
 But a personal thank you note at the end will serve your purpose better.

 11. Send Repeated Surveys and Study Results over Time